 There are some debts that cannot be discharged in bankruptcy.
 These include student loans, most taxes, most criminal fines and penalties, DUI injury claims, alimony and spousal or child support, and fraud.

 Many people face financial problems and need the advice of an attorney.
-The attorneys and staff of Browning, Lamie & Gifford represent clients throughout the Southwest Virginia region.
+The attorneys and staff of Browning, Lamie & Mullins represent clients throughout the Southwest Virginia region.
 We represent your interests and protect your legal rights.

 Contact us for a free consultation